 A graduate can directly enter the workforce in various industries that employ in-house technical staff.
 Today's employers want more than just computer literate staff and management; they need qualified computer experts.
 Additional skills, like problem-solving and communication, can enhance a resume and provide recent graduates an edge in this field.
 Some popular job titles are:

 - System administrator

 The U.S. Bureau of Labor Statistics (BLS) reported that computer, automated teller and office machine repairers earned a median salary of $38,480 in 2018.
 Computer user support specialists, including PC help desk specialists, can look forward to 10% job growth from 2018-2028; the median salary for this occupation was $50,980 in 2018.

-According to the BLS, first-line supervisors of office and administrative support workers, including people with job titles like office manager, can expect job growth of 8% from 2018-2028.
+According to the BLS, first-line supervisors of office and administrative support workers, including people with job titles like office manager, can expect a job decline of 1% from 2018-2028.
 These jobs paid a median salary of $55,810 in 2018.
 The BLS estimates that network and computer system administrator jobs will increase 5% from 2018-2028, and the median salary for this job was $82,050 in 2018.